-Economic Crime Scholarships
+Economic Crime Fighting Scholarships

 Fight White Collar and Financial Crime

-Students interested in pursuing a career in white collar crime fighting are entering a constantly changing and competitive field.
-It is so new that college degrees in financial crime or economic crime are few and far between.
-However, professionals in the field hail from backgrounds in accounting and finance, business, criminal justice, and information technology.
+It is a pursuit and profession so new and particular that college degrees in financial crime or economic crime are few and far between.
+However, most professionals in the field hail from broad backgrounds in accounting and finance, business, criminal justice, and information technology.
 A basic degree in any of these fields is an excellent foundation for a life spent fighting white-collar crime, and luckily there are many scholarships available for just such an education.

 Scholarships and Degree Programs Related to Economic Crime

-The Utica College Economic Crime Institute specializes in educating the next generation of white-collar crime fighters from fraud investigators to computer forensic specialists and everything in-between.
+The Utica College Economic Crime Institute in New York specializes in educating the next generation of white-collar crime fighters from fraud investigators to computer forensic specialists and everything in between these specialities.
 Students may pursue the Bachelors in Criminal Justice/Economic Crime or a Masters in Economic Crime Management.
-Both degrees are currently the only programs of their kind.
-Students are offered unique opportunities to experience internships and co-op educational programs that offer the chance to interface with working professionals in the field of economic crimes.
-The Masters program is also attractive for its distance-learning format.
-Students at Utica College receive thousands of dollars in scholarships and financial aid each year, making it one of the most sought after programs.
+Both degrees are currently the only programs of their kind that are this specific and targeted towards this pursuit.

-The University of Texas – San Antonio offers a major in Criminal Justice with a concentration in Economic Crime Investigation.
+The University of Texas – San Antonio offers a quite robust major in Criminal Justice with a concentration in Economic Crime Investigation.
 Students pursuing this course of CJ studies are not only engaged in curriculum related to general criminal justice, but also receive education in the motives and methods of high-level business crimes, including general white-collar crime, cyber-crime and financial crime.

 The University of Alabama-Birmingham offers a hybrid degree to students in the Criminal Justice program or MBA program who are interested in concentrating in economic crime.
 The Graduate School Department of Criminal Justice now offers a Specialization in White Collar and Corporate Crime.
 Students receive additional courses in related subjects before completing the degree.

 The University of Alabama-Birmingham offers the ACL Forensic Scholarships to students in the Accounting major who are committed to pursuing careers in fraud investigation or forensic accounting.
 Qualified applicants must have high GPAs and possess superior skills in accounting to be considered.
 Awards are up to $1,000.